-The Amelia Island area is a wonderful place for exploring bird life, whether you’re a seasoned bird watcher or a novice interested in a new hobby, Florida has been called a “birder’s paradise.”
-With over 470 bird species, Florida reportedly has the third largest number of different species of all the US states.
+The Amelia Island area is a wonderful place for exploring bird life.
+Whether you’re a seasoned bird watcher or a novice interested in a new hobby, Florida has been called a “birder’s paradise.”
+With reportedly over 470 bird species, Florida has the third largest number of different species of all US states.

-For more about birdwatching in Florida, also try visiting www.floridabirdingtrail.com (you can download the Northeast Florida birding guide from this site.)
+For more about bird watching in Florida, also visit www.floridabirdingtrail.com (you can download the Northeast Florida birding guide from this site.)